 Let’s say you’re starting a company.
 You know you have a world-changing idea.
-You’re working 90 hour weeks to breathe life into it.
+You’re working hard – like 90 hour weeks – to breathe success into it.
 Isn’t that what you’re supposed to do?

 Well, not really.
 If you read this article in the New York Times you’ll get a tough-talking look at the drudge culture that’s driving work today.
 Especially for Millennials.

 Really?
 Do people actually think they’ll lead happy lives, working that long and hard?
-And that’s all life is about?
+And that’s success is all about?

 It’s a short ride to burnout.